fisherlyon/SAT_SeniorProject/README.md

 The core purpose of this program is to take an arbitrary boolean formula, convert it to CNF, and put that transformation into a file with the DIMACS .cnf format.
 This file format is used commonly in modern SAT solvers.<br>
 For DIMACS .cnf form:
 - Lines that begin with 'c' are comment lines.
-- The line that begins with 'p' is the header line and is formatted like the following:
+- The line that begins with 'p' is the header/problem line.
+The 'p' is followed by the problem type, which in our case is 'cnf'.
+After the problem type, the number of variables is stated, followed by the number of clauses.
-- The remaining lines are the clauses of the formula, where each line is a disjunct terminated by a zero.
-Positive boolean variables are represented by positive integers and the negation of a boolean variables is represnted by a negative integer.
+- The remaining lines are the clauses of the formula, where each line is a disjunct terminated by a '0'.
+Positive boolean variables are represented by positive integers and the negation of a boolean variable is represnted by a negative integer.
 In the case of my code, the order in which the clauses are written to the file is in reverse order; where clauses that are read first in the formula will likely appear last in the file.
 ```
 ex.
 (A v B) ∧ (C v ¬D) <==> (& (v A B) (v C (~ D))) <==> (& (v 1 2) (v 3 -4))